Change Started

 Uttar Pradesh has three distinct regions namely, the Shiwalik region in the north, Gangetic plains in the central region, and Vindhyan hills in the south, with many major rivers flowing through the state – Ganga and the Yamuna being the most prominent.
 The fertile land is opportune for trees like Sheesham, Neem, Peepal, Teak, and other native trees, but the most prominent Tree species in Uttar Pradesh is Mango.

 Considering the major part of the state is agrarian, this has necessitated massive plantation programs in recent years to increase the forest & tree cover.
-A 2019 report of the Forest Survey of India (FSI) has revealed that Uttar Pradesh has recorded a huge rise in its green cover.
+A 2019 report from the Forest Survey of India (FSI) has revealed that Uttar Pradesh has recorded a huge rise in its green cover.

 Based on the interpretation of satellite data of the period Oct 2017 to Jan 2018, the total forest cover in the state is 14,805.65 sq km which is 6.15 % of the state’s geographical area.